 ASPIRE Membership and Conference

 ASPIRE is one of ten regional associations that form the Council for Opportunity in Education, which promotes equal rights and opportunities for first-generation and low-income students, and for students with disabilities.
 ASPIRE is a professional organization of persons engaged in the administration, recruitment, mentoring, instruction, tutoring, and other support services for eligible students.
-ASPIRE strives to organize program personnel into a cohesive unit, to facilitate open communication between program personnel, and to disseminate legislative and Department of Education information to ensure that program personnel are well informed on current issues.
+ASPIRE strives to organize program personnel into a cohesive unit, facilitate open communication between program personnel, and disseminate legislative and Department of Education information to ensure that program personnel are well informed on current issues.

 TRIO Participant Membership is $5 per year.
 Membership is available to TRIO program participants who are supportive of the goals/mission of ASPIRE.
 Members may have a voice but no vote and may not hold office.
 SSS students who are interested in membership in ASPIRE should contact the SSS office.
 SSS students are encouraged to attend the ASPIRE Conference held each year in October if they are interested in the mission of ASPIRE.

 National TRIO Day

 National TRIO Day has been celebrated every year on the last Saturday in February since 1986.
 It is "a day on which the nation is asked to turn its attention to the needs of disadvantaged young people and adults aspiring to improve their lives, to the investment necessary if they are to become contributing citizens of this country, and to the talent which will be wasted if that investment is not made."
 (Proclamation passed in the House of Representatives, February 27, 1986.)